suraj-d-sun/Generic-DS-library-in-C-/README.md

 This project helped me to understand the basic understanding of Data Structures and how the pre defined classes work in a particular fashion.

+We will be keeping the data of the type 'void *'(or more precisely, the address of the data type) in our DS maintained.
+The reason why we are keeping this kind of data type is, it  will allow us to store any kind of data type available, even custom data type also.
+While retrieving the data from the DS, we have to perform type casting.